2022-07-19

 The Volkswagen Jetta is technically very similar to the Volkswagen Golf, and it's a decent choice if you're looking for a safe and affordable German car.

 The Jetta hasn't always been reliable.
 Data from Consumer Reports suggests that the 2010-2013 and 2019 models are prone to expensive transmission and body hardware issues.
-Luckily, these problems are not so common in later models, resulting in a 79 out of 100 reliability score from J.D.
-Power for the 2022 Jetta.
+Luckily, these problems are not so common in later models, resulting in an 81 out of 100 reliability score from J.D.
+Power for the 2020 Jetta and a 79/100 score for 2021-2024 models.

 While the reliability score is promising, many Jettas arrive in Europe from the US damaged. carVertical reveals that a shocking 63% of VW Jetta history reports have damage records, so be careful when looking for a used one.

-Unlike in the previous model, the styling of the newer Jetta is modern, the buttons are sturdy, and the plastics don't crack, leading owners to praise the interior quality.
-The base Jetta starts at $20,195.
+Unlike the previous model, the newer Jetta's styling is modern, the buttons are sturdy, and the plastics don't crack, leading owners to praise the interior quality.
+The new Jetta prices start at a little over $19,000.

 5. Polo